Frequently Asked Questions by Parents

 TRAVEL

 Switzerland is part of Schengen States.
-Please read carefully the following link to determine if your child needs a visa to enter Switzerland: link of Swiss State Secretariat for Migration SEM
+Please read carefully the following link to determine if your child needs a visa to enter Switzerland: link of Swiss State Secretariat for Migration SEM.

 Will someone be at the airport to welcome my child?